 The Menemsha Public Beach is not the best beach on the island in terms of sand, width or parking.

 Yet Menemsha Beach is super popular so parking may be an issue.

 Why?
 The sunsets at Menemsha are epic!
 People come in the evenings with picnic blankets and eat their dinner while watching the sunset.
 This ritual is one of our favourite budget things to do in Martha’s Vineyard.

 The water is calm and its easy for kids to play in the sand and water.
 There are rocks nearby as well that my kids love to clamber over.

 Menemsha Beach is right near the fishing village of Menemsha and its charming little harbor.
-Menemsha’s charm even appeared in the movie, Jaws.
+The cutesy fishing village charm of Menemsha Martha’s Vineyard is memorialised in the movie, Jaws.

 Long Point Wildlife Refuge

 My kids adore Long Point Wildlife Refuge which is owned by the Trustees of the Reservations.
 On the one side, you’ve got a calm pond perfect for wading quite far out even for little kids.